node-js-libs/cli/README.md

 ### Explanation of array options

 1. A short name, single letter i.e. -f, or false if no short name is supported for this option
-2. A Description of the option
+2. A description of the option
 3. The type of object the argument should map too.
-	Below is a list of the return type, a description and then
+	Below is a list of the return types followed by a description and a list of
-	followed by a list of valid value you can use for this option to get this type of Object back.
+	valid values you can use for this option to get desired type of Object back.
 	- **as-is:** What you enter, is what you get
           - 'string', 1,  true
    - **int:** Is converted to an Integer wrapped in a Number Object